2 dead, 4 wounded in Paris shooting; suspect arrested | Law-Order

 - France

-A shooting in central Paris left two people dead and four others wounded on Friday, prosecutors said.
-A 69-year-old suspect was arrested.
+A shooting targeting a Kurdish cultural center in Paris on Friday left two people dead and four others wounded, authorities said.
+A 69-year-old suspect was wounded and arrested.

 The reason for the shooting wasn't immediately clear.
-The prosecutor's office opened a murder investigation.
+The Paris prosecutor's office opened a murder investigation and was working to confirm the identity of the suspect.

-Anti-terrorism prosecutors are investigating the shooting, but haven't indicated any sign of a terrorist motive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)